 The new localproxy client together with this proxy script will help to set this up.
 This new client has 3 plugins (hassap, mqtt_proxy and tcp_proxy) and integrates with the proxy script through AppDaemon and Home Assistant with the hassapi client plugin.
 The mqtt_proxy client plugin allows to montor MQTT for the changes of the proxy script.
 Direct logging is supported using the tcp_proxy client plugin.

 Solarman still provides the data logging for omnik portal users with the portal at SolarMAN.
 Solarman announced that it will be providing this service for free till the end of the year.
 But the period after that is still unclear.
 The portal at SolarMAN can still be accessed using the same login credentials that ware used at the Omnik portal.
 There is 1 API’s Omnik datalogger supports to fetch the data collected from your inverter.

 - solarmanpv client http://www.solarmanpv.com:18000/SolarmanApi/serverapi

-As you can see the omnikportal API has a secure interface and is JSON based..
-A disadvantage of this API is that the data fetched for current power is not always real time.
-This effects graphs based on this data.
-Further this API has been down time-to-time, The solarmanpv API is an alternative that gives better real time data for current power, is not secure, but not every API call, the password needs to be supplied.
-Furher this API enables to readout the inverters serial number.
-Another disadvantage is that you will need to specify the plant ID.
+The solarmanpv API has one disadvantage: The API is not secure.
+On every API call, the password needs to be supplied.
+This API enables to readout the inverters serial number but wel will need to specify the plant ID.
 Fortunately this value can be found in the URL when you log into the portal:

-Getting your logger data using these API’s has some common advantages:
+Getting your logger data using these API’s has some disadvantages:

 - You need to poll at an interval of about 310 seconds, but it make take longer before the data becomes available.